Gateway

 OpenRTB Native is supported as an advar template in the Adhese UI.
 It is crucial that the structure of the template follows the specification.

-to determine whether this is an OpenRTB Native ad type, to prevent some characters from being escaped, which would break the JSON structure.
+In the Adhese backend, we check the ad body for the string{\"native\":{ to determine whether this is an OpenRTB Native ad type, to prevent some characters from being escaped, which would break the JSON structure.

-In the preprocessor, we check for {"native":{
+In the preprocessor, we check for {"native":{ string to determine the ad native type.

 The body is string-encoded JSON.
 As mentioned in the specifications, we plan to support direct object representation in a future implementation.